 An article in Forbes regarding customer experience (or “CX”) trends for 2019 was recently published.
 One key statement rang true: “Bringing information together and making it actionable for key departments is crucial to CX.”

-Simple as it was, it is one of the foundational elements of a CX program, and why collecting information is so integral to companies today.
-Customer experience is one of the most popular business buzzwords right now, and going into 2019 it is a focus for every major business, and for good reason.
+Simple as it was, it is one of the foundational elements of a CX program and why collecting information is so integral to companies today.
+Customer experience is one of the most popular business buzzwords right now, and going into 2019 it is a focus for every major business – and for good reason.
 According to the Customer Experience Impact Report, 89% of consumers began doing business with a competitor following a poor customer experience.
 Unfortunately, outside of improving the customer experience, most companies don’t understand what the purpose of a CX function is.
 After all, it is an entirely new business function.

-Many believe that similar to a Center of Excellence (COE), a CX team operates independently to ensure they aren’t disrupted in their pursuit of an optimal customer experience.
+Many believe that similar to a Center of Excellence (COE), a CX team operates independently to ensure they aren’t disrupted in their pursuit for an optimal customer experience.
 This couldn’t be further from the truth.
 A CX team should be on the front lines with all the other business functions, leading the charge to a seamless and exceptional experience for customers.

 The Customer Experience Abyss

 In order to understand the purpose of a CX team and how one operates, you first need to understand how most businesses organize, manage, and carry out their customer experiences today.
 Essentially, a company’s customer experience is owned and managed by a handful of teams.
 This includes, but is not limited to, digital, brand, strategy, UX, retail, design, pricing, membership, logistics, marketing, and customer service.
 All of these teams have a hand in customer experience.
 In order to affirm that they are working towards a common goal, they communicate in a timely manner, meet and discuss upcoming initiatives and projects, and discuss results along with future objectives.